mehdilaruelle/vault-demo/step4/README.md

 ## Test

+### Secret rotation

+1. Connect with your web browser to the Vault URL
+2. Use token connection and enter as a token: `root`
+3. Go to `Access` path and select: `lease`
+4. Go to `database` and the first lease you find
+5. Revoke the lease ID.

 ### EaaS

 Going into the website, you will find an encrypted data from Vault.
 We will decrypt this value to test if the EaaS working.